rtCamp/ps-analysis-tool-wiki/Protected-Audience-EE.md

 The Protected Audience demo, by default, operates in auto mode.
 In this mode:

-- **User Interaction:** The demo simulates a user's online journey, represented by a human icon.
+- **User Interaction:** The demo simulates a user's online journey, represented by a user icon.

 - **Interest Collection:** As the user visits advertising websites, the demo simulates the collection of user interests (interest groups) and stores them locally in the user's browser.